Sean Watkins: Current projects

-In 2006, Sean and Switchfoot frontman Jon Foreman started a collaborating duo called The Real SeanJon.
+In 2006, Watkins and Switchfoot frontman Jon Foreman started a collaborating duo called The Real SeanJon.
 In March 2008, the duo announced that they had changed their band name to Fiction Family.
-In a spring 2008 interview, Jon Foreman said that the album would have a summer 2008 release and the duo was considering having the album be distributed by Starbucks.
+In a spring 2008 interview, Foreman said that the album would have a summer 2008 release and the duo was considering having the album be distributed by Starbucks.
 However, a September 2008 press release by Nickel Creek confirmed that the album, Fiction Family, is to be released on January 20, 2009, on ATO Records.

 In January 2008, it was reported by Billboard that a new supergroup octet tentatively named The Scrolls had formed, now known officially as Works Progress Administration (W.P.A.).
 The octet is composed of Watkins, his sister Sara Watkins (fiddle), Glen Phillips (guitar, vocals), Benmont Tench (piano), Luke Bulla (fiddle), Greg Leisz (various), Pete Thomas (drums), and Davey Faragher (bass).
 The group released their self-titled debut album on August 28, 2009.
 As the group continued, the lead singer-songwriters Watkins (Sean), Phillips, and Bulla were considered the core group and were supported by others when their projects made it possible.
 Bulla is no longer considered part of the group and as of summer 2011, their most recent lineup was Watkins and Phillips supported by Jerry Roe on drums and Sebastian Steinberg on bass guitar.

-Sean and sister Sara play regularly at the Largo nightclub in Los Angeles as "The Watkins Family Hour".
+Watkins and sister Sara play regularly at the Largo nightclub in Los Angeles as "The Watkins Family Hour".
 Keyboardist Benmont Tench (of Tom Petty and the Heartbreakers) and bassist Sebastian Steinberg (formerly of Soul Coughing) are regular participants and other guest musicians from the Largo family generally show up as well, including Jon Brion, Fiona Apple, Don Heffington, Greg Leisz, and former Nickel Creek bandmate Chris Thile when he is in town.
 The irregular collaboration lead to a 2015 album and tour under the same name.

-Sean has also frequently supported his sister Sara on guitar and vocals for her solo dates since the release of her debut album in April 2009.
+Watkins has also frequently supported his sister Sara on guitar and vocals for her solo dates since the release of her debut album in April 2009.

 In addition, Watkins plans to release what he calls "15 minutes of noise" as a digital download on his website.
 He said that the final product was "very strange", and that there would "be some cool art to go with it".

-In October 2013, Sean announced that he had completed a record entitled All I Do Is Lie, which was released in June 2014.
+In October 2013, Watkins announced that he had completed a record entitled All I Do Is Lie, which was released in June 2014.

 Personal life

-Sean married musician Dominique Arciero on October 19th, 2019 in Vista, California.
+Sean married musician Dominique Arciero on October 19, 2019, in Vista, California.
 They currently reside in northeast Los Angeles, California.